a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

         return None
 ```

-The next function that is called in the main module is 'collect_save_data'  It basically calls several other functions (which I will list below this function) to do the work, and returns a value back to the main module, either success or failure, once the data has been processed.
-The most interesting of these functions, I would say, the most interesting functions are: 'organize_name_data', 'prep_dict_4_SQL', and 'batch_insert_data'.
+The next function that is called in the main module is 'collect_save_data'.
+It basically calls several other functions (which I will list below this function) to do the work, and returns a value back to the main module, either success or failure, once the data has been processed.

+The most interesting of these functions, I would say, are: 'organize_name_data', 'prep_dict_4_SQL', and 'batch_insert_data'.
 Those shape the data in a way to work with <a href="https://docs.python.org/2/library/sqlite3.html">batch inserting data</a> into SQL.

 ```
     def collect_save_data(self):